Marian Symbols in the Buffy the Vampire Slayer television series on the WB

 a few examples of the above Marian conventions from some well-known films:

-death or possible death
+indicator of death or possible death

 the female romantic lead